 Credit: Mike Watkins, Chief Executive Officer of Big Bend Community Based Care

 WHAT IS INTERCOUNTRY ADOPTION?

 Intercountry adoption is the process by which you adopt a child from a country other than your own through permanent legal means and then bring that child to your country of residence to live with you permanently.

 There is an international convention (which New Zealand is a signatory to), the Hague Convention of 29 May 1993 on Protection of Children and Co-operation in Respect of Intercountry Adoption.
 The Convention seeks to ensure that intercountry adoptions are made in the best interests of the child and with respect for his or her fundamental rights.
 It also seeks to prevent the abduction, the sale of, or traffic in children.

 For the full harmonious development of his or her personality, the child should grow up in a family environment in an atmosphere of happiness, love and understanding.
 (Preamble to 1989 United Nations Convention on the Rights of the Child).

 For many children, for one reason or another, they are unable to live with their biological parents.
 One of the key principles for undertaking intercountry adoptions stipulated within international conventions is the principle of subsidiarity.

 One of our main aims is to make intercountry adoption affordable for the average New Zealand family and we do this by challenging all costs in the process.
 The Chile and Thailand Government do not require any payments and since our inception in 2003 we have not charged families any fees.

 There is a large body of knowledge in the field of intercountry adoption.
-We have developed a smartphone APP to bring into a usable format many resources across different mediums such as: videos, articles and books.
+Please contact us as we have many resources across different mediums such as: videos, articles and books.

 RECENT BLOG POSTS